 This is just one example out of all the operational and tactical changes that can be based on real-time data reports.
 It can also help managers decide whether to add on extra team members, increase expenses, change the direction a project is heading in, or scrap it altogether.

 Besides internal factors, managers must also respond rapidly to external factors.
-Market trends, for example, can influence the needs and wants of the target market.
+Market trends can influence the needs and wants of current and potential clients.

 Also read: How to Write a Persuasive Project Proposal